openvinotoolkit/model_server/demos/continuous_batching/README.md

 # How to serve LLM models with Continuous Batching via OpenAI API {#ovms_demos_continuous_batching}
 This demo shows how to deploy LLM models in the OpenVINO Model Server using continuous batching and paged attention algorithms.
-Text generation use case is exposed via OpenAI API `chat/completions` endpoint.
+Text generation use case is exposed via OpenAI API `chat/completions` and `completions` endpoints.
-That makes it easy to use and efficient expecially on on Intel® Xeon® processors.
+That makes it easy to use and efficient especially on on Intel® Xeon® processors.